 First Early Inhabitants of Pennsylvania

 Early history examines the archaeological record that tells the story of the first inhabitants of Pennsylvania.
-Learn about the history and culture of the first inhabitants, and what lessons it might teach us about the early history of Pennsylvania.
+Learn about the prehistory and culture of the first early inhabitants, and what lessons it might teach us about the early history of Pennsylvania.

 Native Americans lived in the area that became Pennsylvania hundreds of years before European settlers entered the region.
 The two primary groups were the Algonkian and Iroquois.
 Algonkian tribes included the Delaware, Nanticoke, and Shawnee.
 The Susquehannocks were an Iroquoian tribe that lived along the Susquehanna River.